Leica M Typ 240 vs Panasonic G9

 Concerning the storage of imaging data, both the M Typ 240 and the G9 write their files to SDXC cards.
 The G9 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the M Typ 240 only has one slot.
 The G9 supports UHS-II cards (on both slots), while the M Typ 240 can use UHS-I cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica M (Typ 240) and Panasonic Lumix DC-G9 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the G9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the M Typ 240 does not offer wifi capability.
+In contrast, the M Typ 240 does not provide wifi capability.

 Studio photographers will appreciate that the Panasonic G9 (unlike the M Typ 240) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The G9 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the M Typ 240 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the M Typ 240 has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the M Typ 240 was succeeded by the Leica M Typ 262.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.